 - Travel advances are considered liens against wages and must be settled within 10 business days after the completion of travel.
 Failure to clear advances on a timely basis by submitting a Travel Expense Report with the appropriate receipts and a Distribution of Income and Expense (DI) may result in loss of future advance privileges and deductions from any payments due the individual (for example, reimbursements, scholarships or salary/wages).

 - An authorized approver for the all accounts used

 - Forward the Travel Expense Report to Financial Services - Operations using the original DV Cover sheet used to issue the advance along with the original receipts, necessary documentation and reference the Cash Receipt if money was paid back to the University.

 - Reimbursements will be direct deposited into the employee's bank account on a daily basis upon FINAL approval of the Disbursement Voucher if the employee currently has direct deposit through the payroll system.
-Employees have the ability to ‘opt out’ and have their reimbursement funds deposited into a separate account than their primary payroll account by filling out an Accounts Payable ACH Electronic Payment Authorization Form and contacting the Travel office to make arrangements.
+Employees have the ability to ‘opt out’ and have their reimbursement funds deposited into a separate account than their primary payroll account by contacting the Travel office to make arrangements.
 Employees that do not have direct deposit through payroll will receive a check from Accounts Payable.
 Students and affiliates who are paid through travel will be sent a check.
 Completed documents will be processed in the order of their receipt by Financial Services - Operations.